jasmaa/pocket-doc/README.md

-# Injury Image Diagnosis
+# Pocket Doc

-An app for diagnosing injuries based on images
+An app for identifying injuries based on images